 - 1. Level the trailer from side to side and front to rear.
 Open all faucets. - 2.
 Turn the water pump switch to the ON position to expel water from the storage tank - 3.
 Open all drain valves including exterior water service valve, if applicable. - 4.
 While the water is draining from the system, open and flush the toilet-flushing valve.
-Depress hand spray thumb button on the telephone shower head while holding down inside the tub and drain all water from the flexible hose.
-Unscrew the heads on both spray units and store. - 5.
+Operate the shower head while holding it down inside the tub and drain all water from the flexible hose. - 5.
 Turn the pump switch OFF after all water has been removed from the storage tank. - Disconnect outlet hose from water pump.
 Turn the pump on until all the water is expelled.
 This water, about 1/2 cup, can be caught in a towel or rag.
 Reconnect hose. - 7.
-Lower the front of the trailer as far as the jack will allow until water ceases to drain, then crank the jack up as high as it will go and allow any remaining water to drain out. - 8.
-After the water has stopped running from the drain lines, apply 50 lb. of air pressure at the city water inlet.
-An air-to-city water adapter is available from your dealer's RV accessory store.
-Be sure the toilet valve, all drain valves, and faucets are open.
-This can be done at a service station and will force any remaining water from the water heater and remove any water that may be trapped in low areas.
+Reconnect the water pump outlet. - 8.
+Lower the front of the trailer as far as the jack will allow and let the trailer sit until water ceases to drain (no droplets are forming), then crank the jack up as high as it will go until water ceases to drain.

-- 9. Pour a cup of non-toxic RV antifreeze that has been approved and listed by a recognized testing authority such as Underwriter Lab into the lavatory, sink and tub drains to prevent trap freeze-up. - 10.
+- 9. Using the adapter mentioned at the beginning, apply, at max, 50 lbs. of air pressure to the city water inlet until only air is coming out of the faucets.
+You may need to open and close faucets one at a time and repeat this step several times to force out trapped water. - 10.
+Pour a cup of non-toxic RV antifreeze that has been approved and listed by a recognized testing authority such as Underwriter Lab into the lavatory, sink and tub drains to prevent trap freeze-up. - 11.
 Be sure to open the waste-holding tank dump valves and drain and flush the tanks thoroughly (this is very important as the sewage in the tanks, if frozen, could seriously damage the tanks).
-Plan ahead and have this done at a dump station. - 11.
+Plan ahead and have this done at a dump station. - 12.
 Remove the batteries from your trailer and store in a cool, dry place where there is no danger of freezing.
 It is very important for optimum life of a battery to check it periodically and to keep it fully charged.